 SPECIAL NOTE

-This ANSI/RESNET/ICC Standard is a voluntary consensus standard developed under the auspices of the Residential Energy Services Network (RESNET) in accordance with RESNET’s Standards Development Policy and Procedures Manual, Version 1.1, January 2, 2012.
+This ANSI/RESNET/ICC Standard is a voluntary consensus standard developed under the auspices of the Residential Energy Services Network (RESNET) in accordance with RESNET’s Standards Development Policy and Procedures Manual, Version 2.1, August 25, 2017.
 RESNET is an American National Standards Institute (ANSI) Accredited Standards Developer.
-Consensus is defined by ANSI as “substantial agreement reached by directly and materially affected interest categories”.
+Consensus is defined by ANSI as “substantial agreement reached by directly and materially affected interest categories.”
 This signifies the concurrence of more than a simple majority but not necessarily unanimity.
 Consensus requires that all views and objections be considered, and that an effort be made toward their resolution.
 Compliance with this standard is voluntary until and unless a legal jurisdiction makes compliance mandatory.

 RESNET obtains consensus through participation of it national members, associated societies, and public review.

-The first publication of this standard was designated and titled ANSI/RESNET 301-2014 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using the HERS Index.
+The initial publication of the first edition of this Standard was designated and titled ANSI/RESNET 301-2014 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using the HERS Index.
 The designation and title were changed to ANSI/RESNET/ICC 301-2014 Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index as noted in the amendment proceeding for ANSI/RESNET/ICC 301-2014 Addendum B-2015.
-This second publication of the Standard incorporates the designation and title changes and other non-substantive editorial changes to the first publication.
+The second publication of the Standard first edition incorporated the designation and title changes and other non-substantive editorial changes to the first publication.
+This second edition of the Standard, BSR/RESNET/ICC 301-201x Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index, incorporates a number of substantive changes, the more significant of which are all addenda to the first edition and criteria specific to attached dwelling and attached sleeping units in buildings of all heights.

-This Standard is under continuous maintenance.
-In accordance with Section 10.9 of the RESNET Standard Development Policy and Procedures Manual, continuous maintenance proposals should be submitted to the Manager of Standards.
+This Standard is under continuous maintenance in accordance with Section 10.9 of the RESNET Standard Development Policy and Procedures Manual.
+Continuous maintenance proposals should be submitted to the Manager of Standards via the online form on the RESNET website.
+The Manual and online form can be accessed from the website at www.resnet.us/blog/resnet-consensus-standards/ under the heading STANDARDS DEVELOPMENT.

 The Manager of Standards should be contacted for: